 The IIRP Graduate School uses the latest (7th) edition of American Psychological Association (APA) writing style, or APA Style, for presenting ideas and data, formatting papers, and citing sources in student assignments and scholarly publications.
 APA Style is the most widely-used writing style in the social sciences.

-Download the IIRP Graduate School Writing & APA Style Guidelines (PDF).
-This guide is illustrated with examples of references from the literature of restorative practices.
+- This guide is illustrated with examples of references from the literature of restorative practices.
 It covers the most frequently-asked APA-related style topics requested by IIRP students, faculty and staff, and includes file-naming guidelines for student assignments.

-The Publication Manual of the American Psychological Association, Seventh Edition is the definitive resource for APA writing, citaton and paper formatting style; a must-have for all students and scholars in the social sciences.
+- The official, definitive resource for APA writing, citation and paper formatting style; a must-have for all students and scholars in the social sciences.
 We highly recommend that you obtain this essential item from the bookseller of your choice. | Introduction (PDF)

-- Print editions available from American Psychological Association and most major online retailers (Amazon, Barnes & Noble, Foyles, etc.) | E-book editions available from VitalSource and RedShelf
+- Print editions available from American Psychological Association and most major online retailers (Amazon, Barnes & Noble, Foyles, etc.) | E-book editions available from VitalSource, RedShelf and Amazon.

 Online tutorial: Basics of 7th edition APA Style.
 Self-paced learning modules cover key components of APA Style.